bengfarrell/rgf-blog/content/blog/2013-01-07-redemption-rye.md

 [](http://www.thegourmez.com/2013/01/redemption-rye/redemption_-rye/)[![RedemptionRye](http://s3.amazonaws.com/thegourmez-wpmedia/2013/01/RedemptionRye.jpg)](http://www.thegourmez.com/2013/01/redemption-rye/redemptionrye/)

 Seriously, that label is like porn to this foodie.
-The color, the slightly askew bold font with cursive writing and the handwritten lot # -- I don’t know how to describe it.
+The color, the slightly askew bold font with cursive writing and the handwritten lot #—I don’t know how to describe it.
 It does things to me.
 Things like make me buy the bottle.
 And I have not been disappointed since I did.

   [![redemption_ rye](http://s3.amazonaws.com/thegourmez-wpmedia/2013/01/redemption_-rye.jpg)](http://www.thegourmez.com/2013/01/redemption-rye/redemption_-rye/)